abssll/NET731/Week9/README.md

 This Azure environment integrates networking, compute, storage, monitoring, and cost management.
 Each resource plays a specific role and works together to form a secure, scalable, and cost-efficient cloud solution.
 ``
+## Section 4: Cost Summary

+### Total Spend and Projected Costs

+Azure Cost Management was used to monitor spending throughout the project.

+The total spend during the project period was minimal due to limited resource usage and short deployment durations.
+Most resources, particularly the virtual machine, were used only for testing and demonstration purposes.

+The projected monthly spend is expected to remain well below the $100 budget, especially since the virtual machine is not running continuously.

+---

+### Cost Breakdown by Resource Type

+Based on the cost analysis, the following resources contribute to overall spending: